 The Department of Health and Community Services provides funding to a variety of community agencies to support individuals with disabilities, and to Regional Health Authorities to support persons accessing addictions services.
-Activities include: rehabilitative services to help an individual adapt to a disability and address barriers to meaningful participation in society; including employment; supports to enable adaptation to work environments; assistance with maintaining health, technical aids and housing; training, employment preparation and employment counseling; support to find and maintain employment; helping adults access services that would help them prepare to enter and continue involvement in the labour force; and rehabilitative supports to persons who are working.
+Rehabilitative services are provided to help an individual adapt to a disability and address barriers to meaningful participation in society.
+Services include employment supports to enable adaptation to work environments, assistance with maintaining health, technical aids and housing, training, employment preparation and employment counseling, support to find and maintain employment, assistance for adults accessing services that would help them prepare to enter and continue involvement in the labour force and rehabilitative supports to persons who are working.